programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Conflicts

-Joe Nockels is a personal READ-COOP member, the body who maintain and develop Transkribus, included within Estrada and Fenlon’s constructed dataset of AI Terms and Conditions.
+Joe Nockels is a personal READ-COOP member, the body who maintain and develop Transkribus, included within our constructed dataset of AI Terms and Conditions.
 The University of Birmingham are also members of the READ-COOP by the virtue of their institutional membership.